skoolkid/skoolkit/sphinx/source/extending.rst

    .. versionchanged:: 5.4
       The Udg class moved from skoolkit.skoolhtml to skoolkit.graphics.

-A simple ``#INVERSE`` macro that creates an inverse image of a UDG might be implemented like this:
+An ``#INVERSE`` macro that creates an inverse image of a UDG with scale 2 might be implemented like this:

 .. code-block:: python

-  from skoolkit.graphics import Udg from skoolkit.skoolhtml import HtmlWriter from skoolkit.skoolmacro import parse_ints
+  from skoolkit.graphics import Frame, Udg from skoolkit.skoolhtml import HtmlWriter from skoolkit.skoolmacro import parse_ints